SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The rules of the game are as follows:

 * The board has 25 squares, and the aim is to land on or beyond square 25.
-* The player's starting square is “square zero”, which is just off the bottom-left corner of the board.
+* The player's starting square is “square 0”, which is just off the bottom-left corner of the board.
 * Each turn, you roll a six-sided dice and move by that number of squares, following the horizontal path indicated by the dotted arrow above.